 Afghan President Ghani rejects Taliban prisoner release under U.S deal

-U.S. negotiators face difficulties in shepherding the Afghan government and Taliban toward intra-Afghan negotiations, according to Western diplomats.
+U.S. Secretary of State Mike Pompeo told CBS's "Face the Nation" program there had been prisoner releases from both sides in the past, and voiced hope that negotiations would begin in the coming days between the Afghan government and the Taliban.
+"It's going to be rocky and bumpy," Pompeo said.
+"No one is under any false illusion that this won't be a difficult conversation."

+Western diplomats see challenges ahead for U.S. negotiators as they shepherd negotiations between Ghani's government and the Taliban, who ruled Afghanistan from 1996 to 2001 and imposed many restrictions on women and activities deemed "un-Islamic".
 Under the accord, the United States and the Taliban are committed to work expeditiously to release combat and political prisoners as a confidence-building measure, with the coordination and approval of all relevant sides.
 The agreement calls for up to 5,000 jailed Taliban prisoners to be released in exchange for up to 1,000 Afghan government captives by March 10.

 Ghani's aides said Trump's decision to meet the Taliban could pose a challenge to Afghanistan's government at a time when the U.S. troop withdrawal becomes imminent.
 'NO LEGAL STANDING'

 Iran on Sunday dismissed the agreement as a pretext to legitimise the presence of U.S. troops in Afghanistan.
-"The United States has no legal standing to sign a peace agreement or to determine the future of Afghanistan," the Iranian Foreign Ministry said in a statement reported by state media.
+"The United States has no legal standing to sign a peace agreement or to determine the future of Afghanistan," Iran's Foreign Ministry said in a statement reported by state media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)